chn-dev/NeuralNetwork/README.md

 = { 1 \over 2 } ( t - { 1 \over { 1 + e ^ { -\sum_{k = 1}^{n}{i_k w_k} ) } } } ) ^ 2
 $$

-This is the multidimensional error function, with the input weights $w_1, .., w_n$ being the variables which we try to successively reduce by adjusting the input weights.
-And we do this with a technique called gradient descent.
+This is the multidimensional error function, with the input weights $w_1, .., w_n$ being the variables.
+We we try to successively reduce the error by adjusting the input weights.
+This can be done with a technique called gradient descent.

 #### Gradient Descent